About the Homelessness Reduction Act (HRA)

 Overall impact of these changes

 It is likely that the number of homeless applications made will increase significantly, with estimates in the range of 50% to 300%.
-Homes for Haringey have restructured their service and recruited additional staff to manage the increased workload.
+Haringey Council has restructured its service and recruited additional staff to manage the increased workload.

 There could also be an increase in certain costs associated with managing homelessness applications, such as around providing storage or carrying out statutory reviews of the decisions’ made.